Stokes Sets Up Englands Series-levelling Win Over South Africa - UrduPoint

 Stokes Sets Up England's Series-levelling Win Over South Africa

-After all-rounder Stokes had removed well-set batsmen Rassie van der Dussen and Keegan Petersen, the Proteas lost five wickets for seven runs in 31 balls against the new ball as they collapsed to 179 all out.
+After all-rounder Stokes had removed well-set batsmen Rassie van der Dussen and Keegan Petersen, the Proteas collapsed against the new ball, losing five wickets for seven runs in 31 balls against the new ball as they slumped to 179 all out.

-England's margin of victory was even greater than South Africa's innings and 12-run success in the first Test at Lord's.
+England's margin of victory was even greater than South Africa's innings and 12-run success at Lord's in the first Test of this three-match series.

 Stokes starred with both bat and ball during a player of the match display in Manchester, having made 103 -- his first century since succeeding Joe Root as permanent Test skipper -- in England's 415-9 declared, an innings that also featured wicketkeeper Ben Foakes's Test-best 113 not out.

-Petersen and Van der Dussen, battling a finger injury, had batted through the entire second session of the third day's play to take World Test Championship leaders South Africa to 141-3 at tea.
+Petersen and Van der Dussen, battling a finger injury that has now ruled him out of next month's deciding third Test at the Oval, had batted through Saturday's second session to take World Test Championship leaders South Africa to 141-3 at tea.

 But Stokes, who has now won five of his six Tests as full-time captain, ended their 43-over stand while pushing himself hard in a 14-over spell either side of tea as he removed Van der Dussen and Petersen for their interval scores of 41 and 42 respectively.

+"It has been incredible," said Stokes, who in addition to his century had match figures of 4-47, at the presentation ceremony.

-Just three balls after tea Van der Dussen pushed well outside off-stump to a Stokes delivery he might otherwise have left and was caught behind to end a stand of 87 with Petersen.
+"To come back from last week's disappointment at Lord's and put in the performance we have this week, it gives us a lot of confidence back and set things up nicely for the last game at the Oval."
+Just three balls after tea, Van der Dussen pushed well outside off-stump to a Stokes delivery he might otherwise have left and was caught behind to end a stand of 87 with Petersen.

 But there was little Petersen could do other than glove a simple catch to Foakes when Stokes, still operating with the old ball, got a delivery to rear off a length and cut away to end a gutsy 159-ball innings that featured just one four.